Beane: A's rebuilding with new stadium in mind

-Oakland Athletics executive vice president Billy Beane said Sunday he's committed to a full rebuild of the team with an eye on being competitive when the franchise has a new ballpark.
+Oakland Athletics executive vice president Billy Beane said Sunday that he is committed to a full rebuild of the team, with an eye on being competitive when the franchise has a new ballpark.

-He also said Sunday that ownership has committed to keeping the team's best players long term when the A's are in a new home stadium.
+He also said Sunday that ownership has committed to keeping the team's best players long-term when the A's are in a new home stadium.
 Beane said the franchise's pledge to find a new stadium isn't "lip service."

-Beane made his comments after the A's traded relievers Sean Doolittle and Ryan Madson to the Washington Nationals for right-hander Blake Treinen and two prospects: left-hander Jesus Luzardo and third baseman Sheldon Neuse.
+Beane made his comments after the A's traded relievers Sean Doolittle and Ryan Madson to the Washington Nationals for right-hander Blake Treinen and two prospects, left-hander Jesus Luzardo and third baseman Sheldon Neuse.
 He said the trade "fits into everything in the direction we're going."

-"We need to be disciplined with (a rebuild), particularly with how aligned with what we're trying to do in the community as far as a stadium.
+"We need to be disciplined with [a rebuild], particularly with how aligned with what we're trying to do in the community as far as a stadium.
 There's only one way to open a stadium successfully, and that's with a good, young team," he told reporters, adding that the franchise under his leadership has "never really committed to a full rebuild."

-Beane has had to tear the roster of the small-market A's several times in his 20 years with the franchise but he said Sunday that there will be a different philosophy once the team has a new ballpark.
+Beane has had to tear down the roster of the small-market A's several times in his 20 years with the franchise, but he said Sunday that there will be a different philosophy once the team has a new ballpark.

 "Really what's been missing the last 20 years is keeping these players," Beane told reporters.
 "We need to change that narrative by creating a good team and ultimately committing to keep them around so that when people buy a ticket, they know that the team is going to be around for a few years."